 Oceanfront Log Cabin with Hot Tub

-This newly built cabin combines the efficiency of modern design with the charm and character of a traditional log home.
+This cabin combines the efficiency of modern design with the charm and character of a traditional log home.
 Constructed from large honey brown logs, and featuring an open-concept kitchen, living / dining room and two bedrooms, the atmosphere is both spacious and warm.
 Both bedrooms have patio doors that open up onto the deck.
 The bedrooms have queen size beds; log bedside tables and plenty of closet space.
 The cabin comes equipped with a four-piece bath.
 At the heart of this Nova Scotia log home has a floor to ceiling field stone, wood-burning fireplace.
 Two sets of sliding patio doors lead out from the living room onto a large wooden deck that spans the length and breadth of the cabin and takes full advantage of its beautiful oceanfront view.
 Patio furniture and propane BBQ complete the picture and make for comfortable outdoor living.
 Walk down from the deck, soak in the hot tub and roast marshmallows over the open fire in the fire pit.